jfeltkamp/rules-finder-project/README.md

 * Latest version of drush is installed locally for use at `bin/drush`.
 * Latest version of DrupalConsole is installed locally for use at `bin/drupal`.

-## Installing Argue
+## Installing RulesFinder

-Create project will install Argue into the docroot direcrory inside of Argue.
-You can now install Argue as you would with any Drupal 9 site.
+Create project will install RulesFinder into the docroot direcrory inside of RulesFinder.
+You can now install RulesFinder as you would with any Drupal 9 site.
 See: [Drupal installation guide](https://www.drupal.org/node/1839310).

-## Updating Argue
+## Updating RulesFinder

-To update Argue, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
+To update RulesFinder, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
 This command will check every dependency for a new version, downloads it and updates the `composer.lock` accordingly.
 After that you can run `drush updb` in the docroot folder to update the database of your site.

 ### File update

-This project will attempt to keep all of your Argue and drupal core files up-to-date; the project [drupal/core-dev](https://github.com/drupal-composer/drupal-scaffold) is used to ensure that your scaffold files are updated every time drupal/core is updated.
+This project will attempt to keep all of your RulesFinder and drupal core files up-to-date; the project [drupal/core-dev](https://github.com/drupal-composer/drupal-scaffold) is used to ensure that your scaffold files are updated every time drupal/core is updated.
 If you customize any of the "scaffolding" files (commonly .htaccess), you may need to merge conflicts if any of your modfied files are updated in a new release of Drupal core.

-Follow the steps below to update your Argue files.
+Follow the steps below to update your RulesFinder files.

-1. Run `composer update drupal/argue`
+1. Run `composer update drupal/rules_finder`
 1. Run `git diff` to determine if any of the scaffolding files have changed.
    Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.